 Our testers found that this rich baked pasta needed only a side salad to accompany it.
 Try a citrus fennel salad to balance out the richness of the dish.

 For a more traditional Jewish meal, serve the kugel with potato latkes to start.
-You could also serve it with a meat, like fried chicken or beef brisket, but keep in mind that the meal would not be kosher, as it combines dairy and meat.
+You could also serve it with a meat, like simple fried chicken or beef brisket, but keep in mind that the meal would not be kosher, as it combines dairy and meat.

 Can I make my own ricotta?